omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

 `method1` and `method2` are parameterless methods, therefore invoking them is not different than how we access the `val`s.
 [As we noted above](https://github.com/grandbora/clojure-scala-cantrips#accessing-the-immutable-instance-fields) `val`s are turned into parameterless java methods.

-Another detail is that defining a parameterless method in scala with or without parentheses does not change the signature of the java method it yields.
-An example to that is the `method1` and `method2` methods.
-They both yield the exact same signature.

 For the other methods only difference is that they expect parameters.
-The code below demonstrates how we invoke all of these methods;
+The code below demonstrates how we invoke these methods;

 *[class-methods.clojure](src/class_methods/clojure.clj)*
 ```clojure